 In Advanced Welding the students will be studying the use of MIG and TIG welding.
 They will be using MIG and TIG welding machines to weld metals such as aluminum, cast iron, and stainless steel.
 The students will study welding safety and career exploration in the welding field.
 The students will properly demonstrate approximately 20 different welds to the instructor.
 These welds will be done on mild steel, stainless steel and aluminum using the TIG welders.
 The students will also study the use of plasma arc cutting.
 After the welds are mastered the students will construct a project of their choosing.
 This class will be an 18-week class.
-Portfolio items for this class include the pictures/reflections of students completing course skills and competencies, CAD design drawings, and skills tests from NTC.
+Portfolio items for this class include the pictures/reflections of students completing course skills and competencies.
+CAD design drawings, and skills tests from NTC and individualized welding project and the B and D Field Day.

 - Agriculture, Food & Natural Resources

 - Architecture & Construction

 - Arts, A/V Technology

 & Communications

 - Business, Management & Administration

 - Education & Training

 - Finance

 - Government & Public Administration

 - Health Science

 - Hospitality & Tourism

 - Human Services

-- Information Technology
+- Information

+Technology

+- Law.
+Public Safety.

-- Law, Public Safety, Corrections, & Security
+Corrections, &

+Security

 - Manufacturing

 - Marketing

 - STEM

 - Transportation,

 Distribution, &

 Logistics

 - Agriculture & Natural Resources

 - Art

 - Business Education

 - English Language Arts

 - Family & Consumer Science

 - Foreign Language

 - Math

 - Music

 - Physical Education

 - Science

 - Social Studies

 - Technology & Engineering Education

 - School-to-Career

-- Online LearningOptions
+- Online Learning

+Options

 - College Credit

 Courses